Doctor explains the six things you should try if you suffer from headaches after too much screentime at work

 Which is why it's no surprise that so many of us have eye-strain related conditions.

-by Boots indicates that approximately 75 percent of adults acknowledge an enhanced quality of life from wearing glasses.
-It is commonly that the time spent in front of screens is a significant factor in the growing demand for glasses.
+by Boots indicates that approximately 75 percent of British adults acknowledge an enhanced quality of from wearing glasses.
+It is commonly thought that the time spent in front of screens is a significant factor in the growing demand for glasses.

 How do screens relate to headaches and vision problems?